 This is not the case!
-At least not with default configuration which still fully uses /data partition on the disk.
-With default configuration removing boot device while in ramroot will produce unpredictable and most likely harmful results!
+At least not with the default configuration which still fully uses /data partition on the disk.
+With default configuration, removing the boot device while in ramroot will produce unpredictable and most likely harmful results!

-For those who still want to see if their system can sound even better when disk access is completely eliminated we have provided couple of options: 'Copy app config to RAM' and, if selected, additional 'Exclude roon dir' option appears.
+For those who still want to see if their system can sound even better when disk access is completely eliminated, we have provided a couple of options: 'Copy app config to RAM' and, if selected, an additional 'Exclude roon dir' option appears.

-Before we are going to explain them note that these options are not actually intended for running Stylus or Roon Core in ramroot!
-They are intended for people who want to run Endpoint music services like StylusEP, RoonBridge, NAA, HQPlayer.
-These services don't need music files, music db or cache, they only need their config files.
+Before we go explain these options, note that they are not intended for running Stylus or Roon Core in ramroot!
+They are intended for people who want to run Endpoint music services like StylusEP, RoonBridge, NAA and HQPlayer.
+These services don't require music files, music db or cache, they only need their config files.

-Admittedly, it seems confusing to provide options related to Roon if those options are not actually intended for running Roon Core under them.
-They are here for users who already have Roon Core installation in place, already have Roon database filled but the user decides he wants to try the machine as endpoint machine, running StylusEP, RoonBridge or some other endpoint music service on it.
+Admittedly, it seems confusing to provide options related to Roon if those options are not intended for running Roon Core under them.
+They are here for users who already have Roon Core installation in place and already have Roon database filled but the user decides he wants to try the machine as endpoint machine, running StylusEP, RoonBridge or some other endpoint music service on it.
 Without 'Exclude roon dir' option, Euphony would not be able to use 'Copy app config to RAM' because /data/.appdata would not fit in RAM with /data/.appdata/roon in it.
-Deleting Roon Core db is not an option since user can still decide to use the machine for running Roon Core in the end.
+Deleting Roon Core DB is not an option since the user can still decide to use the machine to run Roon Core in the end.

 When you run ramroot with 'Copy app config to RAM' selected there is an additional button present: 'Save app config to disk'.
-It is not normally needed to use this button as Euphony will, upon graceful shutdown (using 'Shutdown' menu item), save all config changes from RAM to disk.
-However, If machine power is abruptly cut off, configuration changes will be lost.
-To prevent that you can use 'Save app config to disk' to ensure your recent changes are preserved.
+This button is not normally required as Euphony will, upon graceful shutdown (using the 'Shutdown' menu item), save all config changes from RAM to disk.
+However, if machine power is abruptly cut off, configuration changes will be lost.
+To prevent this, you can use 'Save app config to disk' to ensure your recent changes are preserved.

-Important reminder: if you removed your boot device after booting to ramroot with 'Copy app config to RAM' remember to attach it again before shutdown - otherwise, any changes you made while in ramroot will be lost!
+Important reminder: if you remove your boot device after booting it to ramroot with 'Copy app config to RAM' remember to attach it again before shutdown - otherwise, any changes you make while in ramroot will be lost!